Event info: http://www.alowhum.com/

 If you are in one of the bar spaces, talk to the person behind the bar.

 Any of those people can also contact security.

 There are several different spots you can choose to camp in your tents on the site.
-These will be identified on the map you receive when you arrive.
+These are identified on the map.
 There is a camping area for those who have no real plans to sleep, an area for those who still appreciate beauty sleep and an area for those who are happy being semi-beautiful.

 CAMPING IN CARS/CAMPERS